 For similar reasons, a plait is a better option that a basic ponytail.
 A basic ponytail leaves the hair free to get caught in machinery, and also encourages it to become tangled and in need of a good brush once you leave the gym.
 By opting for a plait instead, your hair is fair more secure, and will be much easier to brush through once you have finished.

-Remember when tying your hair up you need to think about your hair extension fixings and make sure they are safe and secure.
-If you tie your hairstyle too tight, you’ll run the risk of damaging your hair extensions, and over time you can actually start to loosen the fixing, which can result in your hair extensions to slip and even come out.
+In addition to the above, you will also need to remember to think about your hair extension fixings if you wear permanent hair extensions like micro ring, nano rings or tape.
+If you tie your hairstyle too tight, you’ll run the risk of damaging your hair extensions, and over time you can actually start to loosen the bond, resulting in your hair extensions slipping and even coming out.

 No one likes having sweaty hair, but it is part and parcel of working out.
-However, salt from your sweat can impact your hair extensions and the fixings holding your extensions in place.
-If you allow sweat to interfere with your extensions then the salt will dry your extensions out and cause them to become brittle, lifeless and easily knotted.
+When it comes to sweat however, the salt content from your sweat can impact your hair extensions and the fixings holding your extensions in place.
+Sweat mainly consists of water and electrolytes.
+These electrolytes are made up of mainly sodium and chloride, in other words, a high amount of salt (approximately 500mg/1lb sweat).

 Sweat not only affects your hair extensions but also your own natural hair too.
 As sweat is a combination of salts, water and a little bit of protein, it will not only dry out your scalp but can prevent the regrowth of your hair.

 Once the hair is wet (no matter if thats from water or sweat), it becomes easier to stretch and therefore easier to damage, causing hair breakages, and changes to its texture.
 The salt from sweat can even fade your hair colour too.